CodeDroid999/CryptPy/README.md

 ________________________________________________________________________________________________________________________________________________________________________
 ### Overview
 CryptPy is a program written in Python to encrypt any messages and also decrypt the messages.
-Installing
+### Installing
-You will first need to have Python installed and to make sure that you have added Python to PATH.
+1.You will first need to have Python installed and to make sure that you have added Python to PATH.
 Extract the folder to somewhere easily accessible.
 You should have a folder containing the following files:
 <ol>